 Where can I send an international money order to?

-USPS allows you to send international money orders to Albania, Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bolivia, British Virgin Islands, Canada, Cape Verde, Dominica, the Dominican Republic, Ecuador, El Salvador, Grenada, Guinea, Guyana, Honduras, Jamaica, Japan, Mali, Montserrat, Peru, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Sierra Leone, and Trinidad and Tobago.
+USPS allows you to send international money orders to Albania, Anguilla, Antigua and Barbuda, Bahamas, Barbados, Belize, Bolivia, British Virgin Islands, Canada, Cape Verde, Dominica, the Dominican Republic, Ecuador, El Salvador, Grenada, Guinea, Guyana, Honduras, Jamaica, Japan, Mali, Montserrat, Peru, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Sierra Leone and Trinidad and Tobago.

 International money orders attract a maximum limit of $700, although this drops to $500 if you are sending funds to El Salvador or Guyana.
-The maximum you can send through the Sure Money program is $1,500 per day.
+The maximum you can send through SureMoney is $1,500 per day.

-Transactions up to $750 will attract a $11 fee, while transfers between $750 and $1,500 will cost you $16.
+For transactions of up to $750, you’ll pay an $11 fee, while transfers between $750 and $1,500 will cost you $16.
 No fee is charged to the recipient.